 The GTS models pack all the same technology as the second-generation Panamera range.
 These include the digital Porsche Advanced Cockpit, three-chamber air suspension, assist systems such as Porsche InnoDrive including adaptive cruise control, and optional rear-axle steering.

-The Panamera GTS and Panamera GTS Sport Turismo accelerate from 0 to 100 km/h in 4.1 seconds as it works in conjunction with the standard Sport Chrono package.
+The Panamera GTS and Panamera GTS Sport Turismo are claimed to accelerate from 0 to 100 km/h in 4.1 seconds as it works in conjunction with the standard Sport Chrono package.
 The two models achieve a top speed of 292 and 289 km/h respectively.
-An 8-speed PDK sends power to the all four wheels via Porsche Traction Management (PTM) all-wheel drive system.
-Sports exhaust system comes as standard.
+An 8-speed PDK sends power to all four wheels via Porsche Traction Management (PTM) all-wheel drive system.
+The sports exhaust system comes as standard.